 How to apply for the Digital Innovation Grant

-The second round will accept new applications until mid-day on Friday 26th November 2021.
-The Grant Assessment Panel will then assess applications by Friday 17th December 2021, and applicants will receive their acceptance/rejection confirmation by Friday 14th of January 2022.
+The Grant Assessment Panel will assess applications by Friday 18th of March 2022, and applicants will receive their acceptance/rejection confirmation by Friday 1st of April 2022.

 The Digital Innovation Grant Programme is an ERDF funded project and Barnsley MBC are the accountable body.
 The project is receiving up to £1.63m of funding from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
 The Ministry of Housing, Communities and Local Government (and in London the intermediate body Greater London Authority) is the Managing Authority for European Regional Development Fund.
 Established by the European Union, the European Regional Development Fund helps local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations.
 For more information visit https://www.gov.uk/european-growth-funding.